 A lot of things can be causing this issue but know that a lot of people are not so keen on the whole process of fixing it because you never know which solution is going to work out in the end.

 Start off by changing the server you are downloading from.
 This can be easily changed by going to Steam Settings and selecting the Downloads tab.
-Here, you will find an option opting you change the server to download from.
+Here, you will find an option opting for you to change the server to download from.
 Steam automatically chooses the server closest to you and you should also choose the one relatively near to your location.